-"I just wanted to email you to let you know tht I got a job working with HP in Pontiac.
-I am attending baker college and plan to graduate with my associates this spring but plan to go on for a bachelors part time.
-Baker did recognize that I had A+ [Certification] and I didn't have to take two classes which sped things up a bit and saved me some money so thank you for that.
-I'm not sure where I would be if I didn't go to career tech.
+"I just wanted to email you to let you know thta I got a job working with HP in Pontiac.
+I am attending Baker College and plan to graduate with my associates this spring but plan to go on for a bachelors part time.
+Baker did recognize that I had A+ Certification and I didn't have to take two classes which sped things up a bit and saved me some money so thank you for that.
+I'm not sure where I would be if I didn't go to Career Tech.
 Also, if I'm around when class is in session I would like to stop by and maybe talk to your students."

 – Former Electrical/Computer Technologies Student Jeff Field